-- Definition: Estimated percentage of children under age 18 living in households with more than one person per room of the house, by legislative district (e.g., in 2010-2014, 28.1% of California children lived in households with more than one person per room).
-“Rooms” include living rooms, dining rooms, kitchens, bedrooms, finished recreation rooms, enclosed porches, and lodger’s rooms.
+- Definition: Estimated percentage of children ages 0-17 living in households with more than one person per room of the home (e.g., in 2012-2016, 27.8% of California children lived in crowded households).

-- Footnote: The U.S. Dept. of Housing and Urban Development considers a household crowded if there is more than one person per room.
-The number of persons per room is calculated by dividing the number of occupants by the number of rooms.
+- Footnote: The number of persons per room is calculated by dividing the number of occupants by the number of rooms (living rooms, dining rooms, kitchens, bedrooms, finished recreation rooms, enclosed porches, and lodger's rooms) in the housing unit.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.

 - Measures of Housing Affordability on Kidsdata.org